Shane Dawson: 2010–2013: Television pilots and music career

 On May 8, 2012, Dawson revealed in a video that he has begun working on his next original song, which is tentatively titled "The Vacation Song".
-He previewed about 10 seconds of the "rough edit" of the song, and stated that he was going to change the mood of the song, saying, "Right now, it's a little too happy, because it's a break up song.
+He previewed about 10 seconds of the "rough edit" of the song, and stated that he was going to change the mood of the song, saying, "Right now, it's a little too happy, because it's a breakup song.
 I want it to be more like Kelly Clarkson's 'Since U Been Gone'."
 He stated that the song would "hopefully" be released by the beginning of June 2012.
 The song was released on June 23, 2012, with the music video being released a week later.

 In October 2012, a film called Smiley was released to theaters starring Dawson.
 In December, Dawson released a new single entitled "Maybe This Christmas".
 On February 5, 2013, Dawson recorded a single titled "F**K Up".
 The song was released on YouTube and iTunes on March 30, 2013.
 On October 18, 2013, Dawson released a song entitled "Wanna Make Love To You", with Liam Horne.
 Dawson does not actually provide vocals to the song, but iTunes credits him as one of the artists.